MikhailSorokin/Monopoly-Clone---Next.js/README.md

 # Monopoly-Clone---Next.js
-A monopoly clone made in Next.js and Golang
+A monopoly clone made in Next.js and Golang - open source, free project just meant for learning.

+Attribution will happen soon when relevant materials are uploaded.